aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 You can use update scripts (`update-dcv`, `update-awscli`) in */home/{user name}* folder via SSM Session Manager or EC2 Instance Connect to update NICE DCV and AWS CLI.

 ### Console and virtual sessions
 NICE DCV offers two types of sessions: console sessions and virtual sessions.
 With console sessions, NICE DCV directly captures the content of the desktop screen.
 With virtual sessions, NICE DCV starts an X server instance, Xdcv, and runs a desktop environment inside the X server.
+Multiple user sessions on a single server are allowed for virtual sessions.
 Refer to [Introduction to NICE DCV sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions.html#managing-sessions-intro) for more details.